-- 1 Stitch length adjustment button

-- 2 Stitch length adjustment slider

-- 3 Stitch length adjustment indicator

-- For details, refer to "Adjusting the stitch length" (page 52).

-- If the fabric does not feed (for example, if it is too thick), decrease the density of the stitching.
+- 1 Stitch length adjustment slider - 2 Stitch length adjustment button - For details, refer to "Adjusting the stitch length" (page 46). - If the fabric does not feed (for example, if it is too thick), decrease the density of the stitching.

-- ■ Changing the stitch width
+■ Changing the stitch width